sategie/hangman-animals-game/README.md

 This version uses only animals and gives the user a total of 6 lives to guess the correct animal.

-The game was designed using only the Python language, hence it is not accessible in a web browser, but rather in the command line interface (CLI).
+The game was designed using only the Python language and some in-built libraries.

 ![Image of start page of the game in the CLI](/documentation/start-page.png)